realTimothyJLos/realTimothyJLos/README.md

 # Welcome to My Page

-Welcome to my personal page.
-I am a non-practicing lawyer who has a background in the following: .NET Core (MVC and legacy Web Forms), SQL, and JavaScript.
+Welcome to my personal page!
+I am a non-practicing lawyer with a background in the following areas: .NET Core (MVC and legacy Web Forms), SQL, and JavaScript.

-I focus on compliance in the LegalTech and RegTech environment, particularly cross-border data exchanges coupled with data privacy.
+My primary focus is on compliance in the LegalTech and RegTech environment, specifically related to cross-border data exchanges and data privacy.

-I became interested in software development while in elementary school; however, I did not pursue it until teaching myself while at Purdue University.
-While I studied Political Science and attend law school, I kept improving my technical skills.
+My interest in software development began during my elementary school years, although I didn't pursue it actively until I taught myself while attending Purdue University.
+While studying Political Science and attending law school, I continued to enhance my technical skills.

-# Personal Projects
+## Personal Projects

-At times, I build my own projects and might incorporate them into #Rante or #FYS.
-All of the projects associated with my profile does not imply usage within #Rante or #FYS, even if some or all portions of he personal project are incorporated within either the Rante Cloud or FYS; as such, those repositories might be removed from my GitHub account in accordance with licensing and other legal requirements.
+Occasionally, I work on personal projects that may be integrated into #Rante or #FYS.
+However, it's important to note that the inclusion of these projects on my profile does not imply their usage within #Rante or #FYS.
+Certain parts or all of the personal projects might be incorporated into either the Rante Cloud or FYS, but repositories associated with them could be removed from my GitHub account to comply with licensing and other legal requirements.

-# Alternative Markets
+## Alternative Markets

-Right now, I am focused on alternative markets when it comes to LegalTech and RegTech, such as compliance in crypto, blockchain, and cannabis through tracking and beneficial ownership.
+Currently, my focus lies in alternative markets within LegalTech and RegTech.
+This involves compliance considerations in areas such as crypto, blockchain, and cannabis, specifically in tracking and beneficial ownership.